 Contract vehicles available to government customers:

-SES Government Solutions (SES GS) provides complete, customized, engineered Complex Commercial SATCOM Solutions (CS3) to meet customers’ unique satellite communications needs.
+SES Government Solutions provides complete, customized, engineered Complex Commercial SATCOM Solutions (CS3) to meet customers’ unique satellite communications needs.

 Complex Commercial SATCOM Solutions (CS3)

 Complex Commercial SATCOM Solutions allows federal agencies to build large, complex, custom satellite solutions.
 Solutions include satellite transport (bandwidth), fixed or mobile satellite service, and service-enabling components such as terminals, handsets, and tail circuits with engineering services to integrate, operate, and maintain the solution.

 Type of contract: Multiple award, indefinite delivery, indefinite quantity (IDIQ)

 Period of performance: The CS3 period of performance is effective as of October 16, 2017.
 It has a 5-year base period of performance with one 3-year and one 2-year option periods.

 Lineage: Incorporating lessons learned from the CS2 and CS2-SB contracts, the CS3 contract allows individual task orders to continue for up to five years past the basic contract expiration date.